Martha Gellhorn: Death and legacy

 In her last years, Gellhorn was in frail health, nearly blind and suffering from ovarian cancer that had spread to her liver.
-On 15 February 1998, she died from suicide in London apparently by swallowing a cyanide capsule.
+On 15 February 1998, she died by suicide in London apparently by swallowing a cyanide capsule.

 The Martha Gellhorn Prize for Journalism was established in 1999 in her honor.

 In 2019, a blue English Heritage plaque was unveiled at Gellhorn's former London home, the first to feature the dedication of "war correspondent".

-In 2021 a Purple Plaque was placed on the cottage she lived in near Kilgwrrwg, as part of a national scheme to commemorate remarkable women.
+In 2021 a Purple Plaque was placed on the cottage she lived in near Kilgwrrwg, north-west of Chepstow, as part of a national effort to commemorate remarkable women.

 In popular culture

 On 5 October 2007, the United States Postal Service announced that it would honor five 20th-century journalists with first-class rate postage stamps, to be issued on 22 April 2008: Martha Gellhorn; John Hersey; George Polk; Ruben Salazar; and Eric Sevareid.
 Postmaster General Jack Potter announced the stamp series at the Associated Press Managing Editors Meeting in Washington, D.C.

 In 2011, Gellhorn was the subject of an hour-long episode of the World Media Rights series Extraordinary Women, which airs on the BBC, and periodically in the United States on PBS.

 In 2012, Gellhorn was played by Nicole Kidman in Philip Kaufman's film, Hemingway & Gellhorn.

 Martha Gellhorn's relationship with Ernest Hemingway is the subject of Paula McLain's 2018 novel, Love and Ruin.
-In April 2021, Hemingway, a three-episode, six-hour documentary recapitulation of Hemingway's life, labors, and loves, debuted on the Public Broadcasting System.
+In 2021, Hemingway, a three-episode, six-hour documentary recapitulation of Hemingway's life, labors, and loves, aired on PBS.
 It was co-produced and directed by Ken Burns and Lynn Novick.
 It contains considerable footage and photographs of Gellhorn, who is voiced by Meryl Streep, and recollections of those who knew her and her life with Hemingway first-hand.

+In her collection of short stories called "Old babes in the wood", Margaret Atwood briefly recalls Martha Gellhorn's reporting from the Second World War, notably her article on the breaking through the Gothic Line and the capturing of the Fortunato Ridge in 1944.